 Information on past committee work can be found under Past Projects.

 In 2009, as the Israel Academy of Sciences and Humanities celebrated its jubilee year, the Academy’s Council established a series of annual lectures in the humanities and social sciences named for the Academy’s first president, Prof. Martin Buber.
 In keeping with Buber’s scholarly path, the lectures in the series touch upon a variety of disciplines in the humanities and social sciences and target a broad audience of scholars and laypersons.

 The Division invites lecturers from outside the Academy to deliver guest lectures.
 It organizes seminars honoring senior Academy members and commemorating those who have passed away.

 Each year, the Division selects a cohort of about twelve scholars in the early stages of their academic careers for its Young Scholars Forum in the Humanities and Social Sciences.
 The forum serves as a think tank of outstanding researchers in a variety of disciplines, which meets to discuss a particular broad subject, unique to each cohort, with each member contributing his or her unique perspective.
 The group is mentored by an Academy member with expertise in the broad subject area.
 A cohort’s activity lasts from one to two years, as determined jointly by the mentor and the group.

-), each involving fifty young scholars from Israel and Germany.
-The aim of these symposia is to bring together outstanding young researchers from different fields and challenge them to think and explore beyond disciplinary boundaries, enabling cross-fertilization and creating channels for the exchange of academic knowledge.
+Since 2009, the Division has worked with the German Alexander von Humboldt Foundation to organize the German Israeli Frontiers of the Humanities Symposia (GISFOH), a series of interdisciplinary conferences in the humanities, each involving fifty young scholars from Israel and Germany.
+Their aim is to bring together outstanding young researchers from different fields and challenge them to think and explore beyond disciplinary boundaries, enabling cross-fertilization and creating channels for the exchange of academic knowledge.